dynamoose/dynamoose/docs/_docs/schema.md

 });
 ```

-**expires**: number &#124; {ttl: number, attribute: string, returnExpiredItems: boolean}
+**expires**: number &#124; {ttl: number, attribute: string, returnExpiredItems: boolean, defaultExpires: function}

-Defines that _schema_ must contain and expires attribute.
+Defines that _schema_ must contain an expires attribute.
 This field is configured in DynamoDB as the TTL attribute.
 If set to a `number`, an attribute named "expires" will be added to the schema.
-The default value of the attribute will be the current time plus the expires value.
+The default value of the attribute will be the current time plus the expires value, unless an optional defaultExpires property is passed in.
 The expires value is in seconds.

 The attribute will be a standard javascript `Date` in the object, and will be stored as number ('N') in the DyanmoDB table.
 The stored number is in seconds.
 [More information about DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html)